dib-lab/2020-paper-sourmash-gather/manuscript.md

 Mapping metagenome reads to representative genomes is an important step in many microbiome analysis pipelines, but mapping approaches struggle with large, redundant databases.
-One use case for a minimum metagenome cover is to select a small set of representative genomes to be used for mapping.
+One speciifc use for a minimum metagenome cover could be to select a small set of representative genomes for mapping.
 We therefore developed a hybrid selection and mapping pipeline that uses the rank-ordered min-set-cov results to map reads to candidate genomes.